pedjas/iaru-emergency-message-form/README.md

 ## Contribution

-There is room for contribution fo others:
+There is room for contribution of others:
 - deciding what additional MODES are needed and implementing support for them
 - making translated document in languages other than English.

+If you are able to help, feel free to jump in.

 ## Copyright (absence of)